 Egyptian Gods in Cologne

 Cologne was a major centre of Roman life and enjoyed a cosmopolitan religious life.
-As such it contains several figurines of various figurines including several from Egypt.
+As such it contains several figurines of various figurines including several from Egypt such as Isis.
 It is hard to tell the differences between images of the deities of different traditions.

 When I visited the museum was showing an impressive collection of oil lamps.
 All of a similar size and hue, the lamps contained different designs on the flat surface at the top of the map.
 These were crafted by pressing a fresh mould into the clay, making them cheap and easy to produce.
 Not all the lamps contained images of Roman gods, but some did.